Skip to main content

 Labor Costs in Job Costing vs Budgeting

-Labor costs represent the largest expense category for most construction projects.
+Labor typically accounts for 40-60% of total project costs, making accurate tracking essential.
+Projul’s GPS-verified time tracking feeds directly into job costing, helping contractors with no per-user fees track every labor hour accurately.
 Understanding how labor costs are handled in budgeting versus job costing reveals important differences between these two processes.

 During budgeting, you estimate labor costs based on planned work activities and crew compositions.
 You might estimate 40 hours of carpenter work at $35 per hour for a total labor budget of $1,400.
 This estimate guides your initial pricing and resource planning.